 The Memorial has committed to remaining open to the public during the Development Project.
 Changed access, parking, noise and vibrations were identified as issues during early works.
-Noise baffling and new signage have been installed, and teams work to identify and address issues as they arise.
-This adaptive approach will need to continue through each phase of the Development.
+Noise baffling and signage have been installed.
+Teams work collaboratively to identify and address issues as they arise.
+This adaptive approach will continue through each phase of the development.
 The daily Last Post Ceremony continues to be held without interruption.
-Timed ticket sessions continue in order to manage visitor numbers for evacuation ratios, however access to the collection remains a guiding principle.
+Timed ticket sessions continue in order to manage visitor numbers for evacuation ratios.
+Maintaining access to the Commemorative Area and National Collection remains a guiding principle.